 FODL Annual Meeting

-Every autumn, the FODL holds an annual meeting for our members at the Chateau.
-We provide a dinner free to members, invite a guest speaker and share pertinent information from our past year and year ahead.
+Every autumn, the FODL holds an annual meeting for our members at Devil’s Lake.
+We provide a free dinner to members, invite a guest speaker, and share pertinent information from our past year and year ahead.

 Music in the Park